lugu/flashdown/.github/CONTRIBUTING.md

 Flashdown loosely follows semantic versioning with some exceptions:

-* Internal API: The go package github.com/lugu/flashdown is considered internal and not subject to semantic versioning.
+* Internal API: The go package github.com/lugu/flashdown/internal is internal and not subject to semantic versioning.
 * Major Version Changes: Incompatible changes related to:
   * Supported platforms